Man with calculator and coins graphic

 • Your local credit union: they provide affordable financial products and are likely to be far cheaper than payday loans, so take a look at rates on Westcountry Savings & Loans

-• Sell your unwanted items: have a clear out and turn these into cash through a free sales site such as Facebook marketplace
+• Sell your unwanted items: have a clear out and turn these into cash through a free sales site such as Facebook Marketplace

 • Cut back: StepChange debt charity offers great advice on how to reduce your spending as this might be just enough to avoid needing the payday loan trap